codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-setup.md

 3. Enter your app's credentials from Shopify (to find these, see [Create a Shopify public app](/integrations/commerce/shopify/commerce-shopify-setup#create-a-shopify-public-app)).
    - For **Client ID**, enter the **API key** from Shopify.
    - For **Client secret**, enter the **API secret key** from Shopify.
+   - For **App Redirect URL**, enter the location of your [authentication endpoint](/integrations/commerce/shopify/commerce-shopify-public-app-authentication)

 4. If you requested access to over 60 days of orders and your access was approved, turn on **Has request to read all orders**.
 Otherwise leave this setting turned off.